NicklasBergkvist/yubikeyssh/README.md

 ### 1. System PATH and `.dll` Configuration

-The `add-sshkeys.cmd` script will automatically add the PIV Tool to your system's PATH.
+The `add-ssh.ps1` script will automatically add the PIV Tool to your system's PATH.
 Another option is to add getopt.dll, key.pem, libcrypto-1_1-x64.dll, libykcs11.dll, libykpiv.dll to C:\Windows\System32\OpenSSH

 ### 2. SSH Configuration